-Based on the Learning from Las Vegas research paper (1968) by Venturi/Scott Brown/Izenour, we commenced our spatial urbanistic investigation by conducting field research on a walk through the area.
+Based on the Learning from Las Vegas research paper (1968) by Venturi/Scott Brown/Izenour, a spatial urbanistic investigation was commenced by conducting field research on a walk through the area.
 In an area where cars play the main role and all errands are run by car, there is a lack of cycle paths and pedestrian connections, e.g. to the newly erected Billa supermarket at Wohnpark Gösting on the other side of the railway embankment.
 Photographs were taken of the impressions gained and then analysed.

 Hilpert, Thilo (Hg.)
 (1988): Le Corbusiers „Charta von Athen“ Texte und Dokumente.
 Kritische Neuausgabe.
 Bauwelt Fundamente 56.
 2. Aufl.
 Viewg & Sohn.
 Braunschweig / Wiesbaden.